nicolas-szb/Recycling_project/README.md

 ## Second Step: Create a first basic model
 I trained a first model with the 721 labeled images of glass-made objects using Google Colab GPU.
 I followed the tutorial of **The AI Guy** youtube channel that you can find [here](https://www.youtube.com/watch?v=10joRJt39Ns&t=1356s&ab_channel=TheAIGuy).

-I use a Jupyter Notebook on Google Colab to train my model and I use **Object-Detection-API** in Tools to test and integrate my model with differents media supports.
+### Coding model
+I use a Jupyter Notebook on Google Colab to train my model.
 My internet connection is very slow so I decided to download 'darknet' and 'darknet53.conv.74' once and transfered them on my Google Drive.

 When I run my code, I copy every files I need from Google Drive to Darknet according to this following organisation: